Site Notes: Hidden Design or How To notes in Your Database

 SitNotes and MarkSmarty not working together?

-Starting a new SiteA logically grouped set of content - also web site., I also started my documentation with SiteNotes.
-Thanks for this moduleAn add-on, or extension, to Drupal to provide additional functionality; written in PHP..
+Starting a new Site, I also started my documentation with SiteNotes.
+Thanks for this module.

 Now I installed "Markdown and SmartyPants" to simplify input.
 It works as expected, but the SiteNotes overview pages (teasers only) don't get filtered by the input filter.